$6,595 | Grades 8-11

 After one final banquet and celebration, we head to the airport and begin our journey home.

-We’ll be tent camping throughout the trip in a mix of established campgrounds and hike-in backcountry sites.
+We’ll be tent camping throughout the trip in a mix of established campgrounds.

 Group Tents

-Teens sleep in shared tents (2–3 per tent), organized by gender identity.
+Teens sleep in shared tents (2–3 per tent), divided by gender.

 Mix of Rustic & Remote